 Yet another version from some sources, this time with one male and one female spade on each terminal.
 As there only ever seems to be two wires going to the stabiliser, hence only one spade on each terminal is used, I suppose this could be classed as a 'universal' replacement as it will be compatible with both Mk1 and Mk2 wiring.

 An original Mk2 thermal voltage stabiliser, with the adjuster stud.
 Note the 'I' ('Instrument') terminal has female spades and needs a male spade on the end of the light-green/green wire.
 The 'B' terminal ('Battery') has a conventional male spade on the stabiliser, and hence a female spade on the green wire.
 Note just to be different this stabiliser is mounted below the fixing screw.

 What lies inside, from Bob Skelly.

 Drawing from the Leyland Workshop Manual, with errors.
-As shown, with the contacts open, the gauges would never work as there is no path for 12v to pass through to them and the senders.
+As shown, with the contacts open at '64', the gauges would never work as there is no path for 12v to pass through to them and the senders.
 The contacts should be drawn closed.
 Also the colour of the wire(s) from stabiliser to gauges is light-green with a green stripe, i.e. 'LGG', and not 'LG' a shown.